 This summary highlights some of the information in this prospectus.
 It does not contain all of the information that you should consider before investing in shares of our common stock.
 You should read carefully the more detailed information set forth under "Risk Factors" and the other information included in or incorporated by reference into this prospectus.
 References in this prospectus to "we," "our," "us" and "our company" refer to Hannon Armstrong Sustainable Infrastructure Capital, Inc., a Maryland corporation, Hannon Armstrong Sustainable Infrastructure, L.P., and any of our other subsidiaries.
 Hannon Armstrong Sustainable Infrastructure, L.P., is a Delaware limited partnership of which we are the sole general partner and to which we refer in this prospectus as our operating partnership.
-Hannon Armstrong Capital, LLC, a Maryland limited liability company, the entity that operated our historical business prior to the consummation of our initial public offering on April 23, 2013, or our IPO, and which we refer to as the Predecessor, became our subsidiary upon consummation of our IPO.
-Unless indicated otherwise, the information in this prospectus assumes the common stock to be sold in this offering is to be sold at \$ per share, which is the last reported sale price of our common stock on the New York Stock Exchange on , 2014 and no exercise by the underwriters of their option to purchase up to an additional shares of our common stock.
+Hannon Armstrong Capital, LLC, a Maryland limited liability company, the entity that operated our historical business prior to the consummation of our initial public offering on April 23, 2013, or our IPO, and which we refer to as the Predecessor, became a wholly-owned subsidiary of our operating partnership upon consummation of our IPO.
+Unless indicated otherwise, the information in this prospectus assumes the common stock to be sold in this offering is to be sold at \$13.54 per share, which is the last reported sale price of our common stock.